 - areas of expertise

-Led by co-Chairs, S. Gregory Boyd and Sean F. Kane, co-authors of Video Game Law: Everything You Need To Know About Legal and Business Issues in the Game Industry, our Interactive Entertainment group represents media and entertainment companies, game publishers, game developers, distributors, eSports leagues and tournament operators, animators, celebrities, consumer brands, advertising agencies, and investors.
+Led by co-Chairs, S. Gregory Boyd and Sean F. Kane, co-authors of Video Game Law: Everything You Need To Know About Legal and Business Issues in the Game Industry, our Interactive Entertainment group represents media and entertainment companies, video game publishers, video game developers, video game distributors, eSports leagues and tournament operators, animators, celebrities, consumer brands, advertising agencies, and investors.

 Manage Intellectual Property